Blake Ross

-Blake Aaron Ross (born June 12, 1985) is an American software engineer who is best known for his work as the co-creator of the Mozilla Firefox internet browser with Dave Hyatt.
+Blake Aaron Ross (born June 12, 1985) is an American software engineer who is best known for his work as the co-creator of the Mozilla Firefox web browser with Dave Hyatt.
 In 2005, he was nominated for Wired magazine's top Rave Award, Renegade of the Year, opposite Larry Page, Sergey Brin and Jon Stewart.
 He was also a part of Rolling Stone magazine's 2005 hot list.
 From 2007, he worked for Facebook as Director of Product until resigning in early 2013.

 Early life and education

-Born in Miami, Florida, Ross was raised in Key Biscayne, Florida to a Jewish family.
-His mother, Abby, is a psychologist, and his father David is a lawyer.
+Born on June 12th, 1985 in Miami, Florida.
 He has an older brother and sister.
 Ross created his first website via America Online at the age of 10.
 By middle school, an interest in SimCity led him to piece together a couple of rudimentary videogames.
 He attended high school in Miami at Gulliver Preparatory School, graduating in 2003 while simultaneously working for Mozilla, based in California.
+Ross graduated from Stanford University in 2007.
+He is of Jewish descent.